Biography of Salvador Dalí

 Return to Port Lligat

-After being ousted from the family home in 1929, Dalí purchased a small seaside house in the nearby fisherman village of Port Lligat.
+After being ousted from the family home in 1929, Dalí purchased a small seaside house in the nearby fishing village of Port Lligat.
 Eventually he bought up all of the houses around it, transforming his property into a grand villa.
 Gala and Dalí moved back to Port Lligat in 1948, making it their home base for the next three decades.

 Dalí's art continued to evolve.
 Besides exploring different artistic mediums, Dalí also started using optical illusions, negative space, visual puns, and trompe l'oeil in his work.
 Starting in 1948 he would make approximately one monumental painting per year - his "Dalí Masterworks" - that were at least five feet long in one or both directions and creatively occupied Dalí for at least a year.
 His studio had a special slot built into the floor that would allow the huge canvases to be raised and lowered as he worked on them.
 He painted at least 18 such works between 1948 and 1970.